Vulgarity2Elegance/React-Revision/README.md

 # React-Revision

-My persoanl playground for React, going through from React Basic to react hooks or even to Redux.
+My personal playground for React, going through from React Basic to react hooks or even to Redux.